OxHainan/cloak-docs/docs/source/started/quick-start.rst

    docker pull plytools/circleci-compiler:v0.2.0

-Or install it to any host what you want, Cloak compiler is implemented by Python 3, so you need prepare a environment which includes a executable Python 3 and pip3, and its version is at least greater than 3.8.
+Or install it to any host that you want, Cloak compiler is implemented by Python 3, so you need to prepare an environment which includes a executable Python 3 and pip3, and its version is at least greater than 3.8.

 clone code: